AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_attributes_web.md

 ## Understand the tech

-The Agora Chat SDK provides the `GroupManager` and `Group` classes for chat group management, which allows you to implement the following features:
+The Agora Chat SDK provides the following group attribute management features:

 - Modify the chat group name and description
 - Manage chat group announcements